What is the deadline for submitting my Expense Report (ER)?

 If I pay my own conference registration fee, can I get reimbursed in advance of my trip?

 Yes, as long as your trip has been approved, you may request an advance reimbursement to cover the cost of your registration fee.
 Conference approval must be received before an advance reimbursement can be paid.
-It is imperative that the TES be submitted in a timely manner when a cash advance or advance reimbursement has been paid.
-A receipt for your conference fee must be submitted with your TES.
+It is imperative that the ER be submitted in a timely manner when a cash advance or advance reimbursement has been paid.
+A receipt for your conference fee must be submitted with your ER.

 Must I use a particular airline?